xlwings/xlwings-server/docs/repo_setup.md

 10. Open the `.env` file and add your xlwings license key under `XLWINGS_LICENSE_KEY` (top of the file).

     ```{note}
-    `.env` is ignored by Git as it may contain sensitive credentials.
+    The `.env` file is ignored by Git as it may contain sensitive credentials.
 You should therefore back it up in a secure location such as a password manager.
     ```

 11. Commit the changes and push everything to your own repo (feel free to use a Git UI instead of the following commands).
 If you just want to play around with xlwings Server, you can skip this step.